SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/connect/mfa.md

-# Introduction to MFA
+# Multi-Factor Authentication (MFA)

-NERSC provides users with the ability to use __Multi-Factor Authentication__ (__MFA__) for logging into NERSC resources.
+NERSC provides users with the ability to use Multi-Factor Authentication (**MFA**) for logging into NERSC resources.
 MFA provides greater protection than regular passwords against phishing and other modern threats to your digital security.

-Currently, we support MFA for ssh logins to NERSC.
-In September 2018, we will be rolling out several new technologies to enhance the MFA experience, and provide MFA support for most NERSC user resources.

-We have implemented MFA in ways that only minimally impact how you work at NERSC.
-For example, we’ve created technologies that allow you to authenticate with MFA only once per day as well as incorporate MFA into automated workflows.

-See below for more details on these new features.

-### About the Implementation
+## About the Implementation

 The NERSC MFA implementation uses Google Authenticator, an application for mobile phones and devices available for download from Google,